This is the third part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Germany colonizes Rwanda.

-- Captain Alfred Dreyfus is convicted of treason, triggering the Dreyfus Affair (France).
+- Alfred Dreyfus, a Jewish French military officer, is convicted of treason, triggering the Dreyfus Affair (France).

 - Eugene V. Debs leads a national strike against the Pullman Company (US).